 Minecraft isn’t exclusively a farm game, but if that’s how you want to play it, then it can totally be a farm game for you.
 From building barns for sheep and cows so you can harvest their wool and milk (or mushroom soup, if you get a mooshroom), and plenty of crops for you to tend and grow, it’s very possible for you to dedicate all of your time in Minecraft to building and running the ultimate farm.

 Meanwhile, there are tons of farming-adjacent activities for you to enjoy, like fishing, mining for ore, tending to bees, hunting, and about a thousand other things too.
-It’s a game where you really can do whatever you want, but it’s especially well built for anybody who looks a good old fashioned farming sesh.
+It’s one of the most addictive games you’ll ever play, and you’ll find yourself just wanting to achieve one last thing for hours and hours.

 “This article about mobile games has an Xbox game in it!
 Well, I won’t stand for it, I’m calling the police and I hope the author gets the chair.”
 While that would be a perfectly balanced and well-adjusted response, Viva Piñata: Trouble in Paradise is actually playable on mobile devices thanks to Microsoft’s Cloud Gaming service.
 Check out our list on every Xbox Game Pass Ultimate game on xCloud to find out which others you can play.